cvai-roig-lab/Net2Brain/README.md

 ### Feature extraction
 The feature extraction module allows you to select one of many different pretrained DNNs to generate feature representations (i.e. activations) of a dataset composed of either .jpg, .png or .mp4 files.

+You can read about our feature extraction API in [this notebook](https://colab.research.google.com/github/cvai-roig-lab/Net2Brain/blob/Stable/notebooks/demo_feature_extraction.ipynb).

 <!-- # Usage